 Former students and partners can help the program achieve its vision of being the premier military medicine leader in education, research and innovation by creating an endowed department chair, endowed professorship, or an instructional program endowment to develop and sustain an advanced curriculum.

-School of Nursing
+College of Nursing

-Transform Healthcare…Support Aggie Nurses
+Transform Health Care…Support Aggie Nurses

 Texas, like the rest of the nation, faces a serious nursing shortage due to an aging population, workforce attrition, complex care needs, and nursing faculty shortages.
 By the year 2030, the projected demand for nurses in Texas will exceed the supply by 20%, leaving a deficit of nearly 60,000 nurses.
 Creating a sustainable pipeline of diverse nursing students and future nurse leaders is key to meeting healthcare challenges that face the state, nation, and world.

-The Texas A&M School of Nursing is dedicated to educating and producing nurses prepared to lead within the profession while advancing nursing research, improving patient outcomes, and increasing outreach initiatives to positively impact the healthcare landscape.
+The Texas A&M College of Nursing is dedicated to educating and producing nurses prepared to lead within the profession while advancing nursing research, improving patient outcomes, and increasing outreach initiatives to positively impact the healthcare landscape.
 Graduates learn both clinical and leadership skills, which empowers them to lead interdisciplinary care teams, improve care delivery systems, and become innovative practitioners adept at tackling complex problems and challenges.

 Building a top-ranked nursing school requires exceptional faculty and outstanding students.
 Endowed Chairs, Professorships, Lectureships, and Scholarship support allow the School of Nursing to recruit world-class faculty and high-achieving students to its undergraduate and graduate programs.

-School of Pharmacy
+College of Pharmacy

 Aggie Student Pharmacists’ Initiative for Recruitment, Retention and Education

-The Aggie Student Pharmacists’ Initiative for Recruitment, Retention and Education (ASPIR2E) program at the Texas A&M University Irma Lerma Rangel School of Pharmacy is an exceptional resource for pre-pharmacy students and matriculated Aggie student pharmacists.
+The Aggie Student Pharmacists’ Initiative for Recruitment, Retention and Education (ASPIR2E) program at the Texas A&M University Irma Lerma Rangel College of Pharmacy is an exceptional resource for pre-pharmacy students and matriculated Aggie student pharmacists.

 Established in June 2018 with a grant from the Texas Higher Education Coordinating Board’s Minority Health Research and Education Grant Program, the program helps future and current student pharmacists achieve academic success.